The EU designates Iran's Revolutionary Guard as a terrorist group

 The European bloc is tightening sanctions against the Tehran regime for its repression of protesters.

 BrusselsThe European Union continues to tighten sanctions on Iran.
-The EU's foreign policy chief, Kaja Kallas, announced upon entering the EU Foreign Affairs Council on Thursday that member states intend to increase pressure against the ayatollahs' regime. repression against the protestersand expand the blacklist of Iranian entities and leaders, as well as designating the Revolutionary Guard as a terrorist group.
-"I hope we can agree on it. [...]
-I would put them on the same level as Al Qaeda, Hamas, or Daesh," Kallas added in statements to the media.
+The EU's foreign policy chief, Kaja Kallas, announced that member states are increasing pressure on the ayatollahs' regime over the repression against the protestersAnd they are expanding the blacklist of Iranian entities and leaders, as well as designating the Revolutionary Guard as a terrorist group.
+"The repression cannot go unanswered. [...]
+Any regime that kills thousands of citizens is headed for its demise," tweeted the EU leader.

-Despite its initial reluctance, Italy called earlier this week for the Revolutionary Guard to be designated a terrorist group due to the Iranian regime's heavy repression of protesters.
+Despite its initial reluctance, Italy called earlier this week for the Revolutionary Guard to be designated a terrorist group due to the Iranian regime's brutal repression of protesters.
 Throughout this week, many member states have joined the request, including France and Spain.

 Amid fears about Tehran's reaction, the EU's foreign policy chief has asserted that "all risks have already been calculated" and that the EU remains committed to punishing the Iranian regime, and especially its repressive apparatus, more severely.
 "There is nothing to weigh up.
 The EU has the responsibility, even the obligation, to do everything possible to stop this repression," insisted Spanish Foreign Minister José Manuel Albares.